thacherT1D/fishToZsh/README.md

 ###Fish is great, but also some people like other options

 Install [iTerm2](https://www.iterm2.com/) -- accept and install any available updates

 ***FROM THIS POINT ONWARDS ANY REFENCE TO TERMINAL SHOULD BE DONE IN iTERM***

 Make the switch from fish to zsh:
 `chsh -s $(which zsh)`

-Install Oh-My-ZSH by running this command and then restart the terminal (Quit the program and re-open it):
+Install Oh-My-ZSH by running this command and then restart the terminal:
 `curl -L https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh | sh`

+note: restarting iTerm means quitting the application, not just closing the current window.

 **Here you're going to add the cobalt2 theme**
 * Download the cobalt theme file from [here](https://github.com/wesbos/Cobalt2-iterm)